Powered by SchoolDash

 Attendance: Excellent.
 Pupil absence rates and the incidence of persistent absence are both very low.

 Attainment: Excellent.
-Up to age 16 it is excellent, while at ages 16-18 it is about average.
+Up to age 16 it is excellent, while at ages 16-18 it is above average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

 Finances: Poor.
 However, the school budget has been roughly in balance